htn274/federated_can_ids/README.md

 # fedearated_can_ids

+## Runing steps

-## Step 1: Download the data file and put them in the following structure:
+### Step 1: Download the data file and put them in the following structure:

 ```bash
 Data/